Education

 L12 Educ 492 Student Teaching in the Secondary School

 Supervised teaching experience.
 Group meetings and individual conferences.
 Emphasis on integration of theory/ practice and reflection on teaching through videotape analysis.
 Prerequisite: admission to teacher education program.
-Graduate students must register for Satisfactory/Unsatisfactory, and undergraduates must register for Pass/Fail.
-Secondary teacher education students enroll for 8 credits during the spring semester.
+Enrollment Notes: Graduate students must register for Satisfactory/Unsatisfactory and Undergraduates must register for Pass/Fail.
+Secondary teacher education students enroll for 8 credits during the Spring semester.
+Undergraduate students must enroll in Educ.
+492, and graduate students must enroll in Educ.
+692

-Credit variable, maximum 8 units.
+Credit 8 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S

 View Sections